bluenoah1991/agentic_context_engineering/README.md

 # Agentic Context Engineering

-A simplified implementation of Agentic Context Engineering (ACE) for Claude Code that automatically learns and accumulates key points from conversation sessions.
+A simplified implementation of Agentic Context Engineering (ACE) for Claude Code that automatically learns and accumulates key points from reasoning trajectories.

 ## Features

-- **Automatic Key Point Extraction**: Learns from each conversation and extracts valuable insights
+- **Automatic Key Point Extraction**: Learns from reasoning trajectories and extracts valuable insights
-- **Score-Based Filtering**: Evaluates key points across sessions and removes unhelpful ones
+- **Score-Based Filtering**: Evaluates key points across trajectories and removes unhelpful ones
 - **Context Injection**: Automatically injects accumulated knowledge at the start of new sessions
 - **Multiple Triggers**: Works on session end, manual clear (`/clear`), and context compaction